intel-analytics/ipex-llm/python/llm/example/CPU/vLLM-Serving/README.md

         --load-format 'auto' --device cpu --dtype bfloat16
 ```

-Then you can access the api server using the following way:
+Then you can access the api server as follows:

 ```bash